Summer research internships

 What kind of project will I work on?

-• The research project should fit into one or more of your faculty’s strategic themes:
+• The research project should fit into the EPSRC remit one or more of your faculty’s strategic themes:

 • The work conducted during a vacation internship should not be used towards credit bearing modules – this is additional experience to your degree programme.